 Download what3words for iPhone users and Android users

+Yes, we build a bespoke camp site at the venue.
 There will be pitches suitable for tents and motorhomes and you can also book an electric hook up if you need it.
 There is a maximum of 6 people per pitch with 2 people included in the pitch fee.
-Well behaved dogs are welcome, but must be kept on a lead at all times.
+Well behaved dogs are welcome but must be kept on a lead at all times.

-It is possible that these routes may be subject to change, however we are confident that these are the routes that will be used.
+It is possible that our published routes may be subject to change, however we are confident that these are the routes that will be used.